LiMuon: Light and Fast Muon Optimizer for Large Models: Numerical Experiments

 \section{Numerical Experiments}

-In the section, we conduct some numerical experiments to demonstrate efficiency of our Limuon optimizer in training DistilGPT2~\citep{sanh2019distilbert} and ViT~\citep{dosovitskiy2020image} models.
-Specifically, we train the DistilGPT2 on the wikitext-103 dataset~\citep{merity2016pointer}, and train the ViT on the tiny-ImageNet dataset~\citep{le2015tiny}.
+In the section, we conduct some numerical experiments to demonstrate effectiveness of our LiMuon optimizer on pre-training large models including Mamba-130M~\citep{gu2023mamba}, Qwen2.5-0.5B~\citep{qwen2.5} and ViT~\citep{dosovitskiy2020image}.
+Specifically, we pre-train Mamba-130M on the wikitext-103~\citep{merity2016pointer} dataset, and pre-train Qwen2.5-0.5B on the MiniPile~\citep{kaddour2023minipile} dataset, and pre-train ViT on the tiny-ImageNet~\citep{le2015tiny} dataset.

 In the experiments, we compare our LiMuon optimizer with some typical optimizers including Adam~\citep{kingma2014adam}, AdamW~\citep{loshchilov2017decoupled}, Lion~\citep{chen2023symbolic}, Muon~\citep{jordanmuon}, Muon$^{++}$~\citep{sfyraki2025lions} and SUMO~\citep{refael2025sumo}.
-Since the SCG~\citep{pethick2025training} and GGNC~\citep{pethick2025generalized} in Table~\ref{tab:1} mainly focus on the convergence analysis of the Muon optimizer, these algorithms basically follow the Muon optimizer.
-Thus, we only use the standard Muon optimizer instead of the SCG and GGNC optimizer as a comparison.
-All experiments are conducted on a NVIDIA 5090 GPU.
+Since the SCG~\citep{pethick2025training}, Gluon~\citep{riabinin2025gluon} and GGNC~\citep{pethick2025generalized} in Table~\ref{tab:1} mainly focus on the convergence analysis of the Muon optimizer, these algorithms basically follow the Muon optimizer.
+Thus, we use the standard Muon optimizer instead of the SCG, Gluon and GGNC optimizer as a comparison.
+All the experiments were conducted on the NVIDIA A100-SXM4-80GB.